 Protégé Name: Protégé Phone: Mentor Name: Date of Mentorship: Please respond to the following questions.
 Your responses will be kept confidential and will be used in the overall evaluation of the Emerging Professionals Program.
 1. Have you communicated with your Mentor?
-Yes No (If no, go to question 4.)
-2. Who initiated the first contact?
-3. How have you communicated with your Mentor (check each of the media you have used) Telephone E-mail Personal Visit Other 4.
+2. Who initiated the first contact? \Box I initiated the first contact \Box My Mentor made the first contact 3.
+How have you communicated with your Mentor (check each of the media you have used) Telephone E-mail Other 4.
 Why have you NOT had contact with your Mentor?
-Waiting for my Mentor to contact me I've tried but my Mentor has not responded Other (please explain): 5.
-On the average, how often do you have contact with your Mentor?
-Initial Contact Only Three or more times per month Once or twice per month Once every three months Less than once every three months 6.
-Has the Emerging Professionals Program met your needs and∕or expectations? ☐ Yes ☐ No Comments: 7.
-Would you be willing to continue with your current Mentor in the Emerging Professionals Program?
-Yes No 8.
+Waiting for my Mentor to contact me Other (please explain): On the average, how often do you have contact with your Mentor?
+Initial Contact Only Three or more times per month Once or twice per month Once every three months Less than once every three months Has the Emerging Professionals Program met your needs and/or expectations?
+Yes No Comments: 7.
+Would you be willing to continue with your current Mentor in the Emerging Professionals Program? ☐ Yes ☐ No 8.
 What type of Mentor/Protégé relationship would best meet your needs?
 Contact initiated by Mentor on a routine basis Contact initiated by Protégé only when advice needed Contact initiated by Protégé on a routine basis Regular initial contact with future advice related contacts Other (please describe):